fxhash/fxhash-package/packages/fxhash-cli/README.md

 #### Options

-`--noMinify` Disable minification when creating the bundle
+`--minify` Enable minification when creating the bundle
 `--noZip` Disable the zip file creation
 `--srcPath` The path to the source of the project.
 This is just relevant for ejected projects that actually have a nested structure.
 Default: `/src`